Ready for the Barcelona Must-Sees

-This tour is circular, so we can start in any point of the tour, but why not meet at the classical Barcelona meeting point?
+This tour is circular, so we can start at any point of the tour, but why not meet at the classical Barcelona meeting point?
 Plaça de Catalunya is in the heart of the city, a big square (well, actually it’s round…) with fountains, statues, and where the famous Ramblas begin their journey down to the sea.
-As a reward for waking up early, we will be able to run down Ramblas without being hindered by the crowds which normally occupy it.
-This street will lead us to the sea and views of the beach, where we will (hopefully) enjoy the sunrise above the water.
+If you book this tour as an early morning tour, we will be able to run down Ramblas without being hindered by the crowds and we will (hopefully) enjoy the sunrise above the water.
 Breathtaking!

 As we leave the sea views behind, we run through the “Barceloneta’s” narrow streets, where you can still see the traditional tapas-restaurants that were once concentrated here in the “fisher’s neighborhood”.
 If you are on the lookout for local restaurant tips, now would be a good time to ask your guide.

 Running along, we find ourselves running through the old town, experiencing; the Santa Maria del Mar church (please, if you haven’t done yet, read the book “Cathedral of the Sea”), the city hall, the Cathedral (I know, it can be confusing; we have 3 very important churches, all popularly known as “cathedrals”, even if only one is a real cathedral; the other two are Basilicas -Santa Maria del Mar and Gaudi’s Sagrada Familia-).